-Throughout this period there was much debate among Muslim scholars on whether or not hashish was forbidden, and the viewpoints differed sharply.
+There was much debate among Muslim scholars on whether or not hashish was forbidden throughout this period, and the viewpoints differed sharply.
 Some believed that because it was intoxicating like wine, it should not be allowed, while others pointed out that since the Qur’an and the early sayings of the Prophet Muhammad never mention its use, it should not be considered illegal.
 The debate over its legality would even involve topics such as whether a man could ask his wife for a divorce while high (yes) and was it permitted to give it to animals (no, unless you were doing it to make them eat so you could fatten them up).

 The Mamluk sultans of Egypt, as well as local officials, seemed to have changing views on whether or not the use of hashish should be allowed.
 Some took a hard line, with a few sultans calling for the death penalty for those convicted of possessing it, while another ordered that anyone caught have their molars removed.
 On the other hand, during an outbreak of plague in 1419, the local market inspector decided that the only restriction against hashish use was to prevent it from being sold out in the open – presumably he found it acceptable if it was sold in private buildings.

 For those who wanted restrictions on hashish, they seem to have been fighting a losing battle.
 By the 15th century the drug was being sold more and more openly, and was being used by many.
 You could find it consumed at public baths or during parties in private houses.
 This also led to addicts as well, often described as members of the lower classes, who would congregate at certain sites to get their fix.